-So far, the 2021 Atlantic Hurricane season is off to an even faster start than experts were expecting.
+So far, the 2022 Atlantic Hurricane season is off to a slower start than experts were expecting.
 Up until recently, there wasn’t a single tropical depression or storm of any kind in the Atlantic since July 2.
-As of September 8, there have only been 7 total storms: 4 Tropical Storms (Ana, Bill, Claudette, and Danny) and 1 Hurricane (Elsa).
+As of September 8, there have only been 7 total storms: 4 Tropical Storms (Alex, Bonnie, Colin, and Gaston) and 3 Hurricanes (Danielle, Earl, and Fiona).

-The National Oceanic and Atmospheric Administration (NOAA) has also updated their prediction for the 2021 Atlantic Hurricane season, and the numbers are very similar to AccuWeather.
+The National Oceanic and Atmospheric Administration (NOAA) has also updated their prediction for the 2022 Atlantic Hurricane season, and they are still expecting an above-average season.

 It’s important to note that most of these will not reach Florida or Walt Disney World.
 Some will hit the Caribbean, others Texas and some stay out at sea and never make landfall.
 It’s impossible for experts to know where the storms will hit, they are only predictions of how many will form.

 We’ll keep you updated as more storms form throughout the 2022 season and the Nation Hurricane Center issues more advisories.